Aspie96/blog/content/posts/big_network_small_network.md

 The basic idea is to have a system composed of a *big network* and a *small network*.

-The big network, as the name would suggest, is significantly larger.
-Given a few examples for a new task as input, the big network produces the weights of the small network as output.
-That is the whole training process for the small network.
+The *big network*, as the name would suggest, is significantly larger.
+Given a few examples for a new task as input, the *big network* produces the weights of the *small network* as output.
+That is the whole training process for the *small network*.

-The small network, then, is the one actually used during inference to actually perform the task.
+The *small network*, then, is the one actually used during inference to actually perform the task.

 This solution comes at the cost of having to train the large network to being with.
-Additionally, the whole architecture of the small network, including the shape of its inputs and outputs, would be fixed.
+Additionally, the whole architecture of the *small network*, including the shape of its inputs and outputs, would be fixed.

 ## The problem